-Following a recent order from the WBA that their secondary heavyweight champion Kubrat Pulev must defend the oft-derided belt against Moses Itauma, the young British contender will now likely next fight on February 7 – and not December 13 when Derek Chisora is set for his final outing.
+Following a recent order from the WBA that their secondary heavyweight champion Kubrat Pulev must defend the oft-derided belt against Moses Itauma, the young British contender will now likely next fight on February 7 against an opponent to be decided.
+Itauma had been expected to star on the December 13 show in Manchester, topped by Derek Chisora in his final outing.

-During an eventful 24-hour period last week, the WBA ordered that Itauma was next for Pulev, only for an announcement from the IBA – who are affiliated with the WBA – to follow that the veteran would instead defend against Murat Gassiev on December 12 in Dubai.
+During an eventful 24-hour period last week, the WBA ordered that Itauma was next for Pulev, only for an announcement to follow from the IBA – who are affiliated with the WBA – that stated the veteran would instead defend against Murat Gassiev on December 12 in Dubai.

 “That fight [Pulev-Gassiev] has not been ordered by the WBA,” a source close to the situation told BoxingScene.
 “If Pulev does fight Gassiev, then the WBA should strip him.”